asimokby/Turkish-GEC/README.md

 ## Models

-Fine-tuned mT5 models for the Turish Grammatical Error Correction task on our two datasets: OSCAR GEC and GPT GEC.
+The following are our fine-tuned mT5 models for the Turish Grammatical Error Correction task on our two training datasets: OSCAR GEC and GPT GEC.
 The models are available on HuggingFace:

 Model 1: [Turkish-OSCAR-GEC](https://huggingface.co/asimokby/Turkish-OSCAR-GEC-v0)

 Model 2: [Turkish-GPT-GEC](https://huggingface.co/asimokby/Turkish-GPT-GEC-v0)

+## Results

 The following are the results of Turkish GEC models on 3 evaluation sets: